jokade/angulate2/README.md

 libraryDependencies += "biz.enef" %% "angulate2" % "0.1-SNAPSHOT"
 ```
-angulate2 is build for Scala.js 0.6.2+.
+angulate2 is built for Scala.js 0.6.2+.

 ### Defining a Component and Bootstrapping
 ```scala